ivanamihalek/baxter/README.md

 ## Pitfalls

 If using [django-configurations](https://django-configurations.readthedocs.io/en/stable/)
-to separate the dev and prod settings,  make sure that the correspondind docker-compose.yml file define teh env variable `DJANGO_CONFIGURATION` as `Production`
+to separate the dev and prod settings,  make sure that the corresponding docker-compose.yml file defines the env variable `DJANGO_CONFIGURATION` as `Production`
 ```yaml
     environment:
         DJANGO_CONFIGURATION: Production
         MYSQL_PASSWORD: ${MYSQL_PASSWORD}
 ```
-Also, in the settings, in the class `Production`  and in the class `Developent` the CORS_AALLOWED_ORIGINS should be different:
+Also, in the settings, in the class `Production`  and in the class `Developent` the CORS_ALLOWED_ORIGINS should be different:
 ```python
 class Development(Base):
     # development settings here...